-There is a long-standing literature in statistics discussing jump detection of the time-domain regression model \eqref{time-domain} where occasional jumps occur in an otherwise smoothly changing time trend $f(\cdot)$.
-It is impossible to show a complete reference here and we only list some representative works. \citet{Muller1992} and \citet{ES1994} employed a kernel method to estimate jump points in smooth curves. \citet{Wang1995} suggested using wavelets and provided an excellent review of jump-point estimation.
-Two-step method was considered by \cite{Muller1997} and \cite{Gijbels1999} to study the asymptotic convergence properties of the jumps.
-Later, \citet{Gijbel2007} suggested a compromise estimation method which can preserve possible jumps in the curve. \citet{Zhang2016} considered the situation where the trend function allows a growing number of jump points.
+There is long-standing literature in statistics discussing jump detection of the time-domain nonlinear regression model \eqref{time-domain} where occasional jumps occur in an otherwise smoothly changing time trend $f(\cdot)$.
+It is impossible to show a complete reference here and we only list some representative works. \cite{Muller1992} and \cite{ES1994} employed a kernel method to estimate jump points in smooth curves. \cite{Wang1995} suggested using wavelets and provided a review of jump-point estimation.
+Two-step methods were considered by \cite{Muller1997} and \cite{Gijbels1999} to study the asymptotic convergence properties of the jumps.
+Later, \cite{Gijbel2007} suggested a compromise estimation method which can preserve possible jumps in the curve. \cite{Zhang2016} considered the situation where the trend function allows a growing number of jump points.
 In econometrics, there is a significant body of literature discussing time-domain jump detection in jump diffusion models; see for instance \cite{bollerslev2008risk,jiang2008testing,lee2012jumps} and the references therein.
-On the other hand, it is well known that state-domain asymptotic theory is very different from that of the time domain (see, for instance \cite[Chapter 6]{Fan03}).
-And in our specific case, uniform asymptotic behaviour of our test statistic on $[l,u]$ is arguably more difficult to establish than the corresponding problem in the time domain.
-In the current paper, we establish that, unlike time-domain change point methods of \eqref{time-domain} where the long-run variances of the process are of crucial importance in the asymptotics, state-domain change point asymptotics of \eqref{new-model} heavily depends on the conditional variances and densities of the process $\{X_i\}$.
-We also provide an estimation procedure using a simulated critical value to detect and locate all the change points.
-We show that, when the jump sizes have a fixed lower bound, the method will asymptotically detect all the change points with a preassigned probability and an accuracy $c_n$ which is much smaller than $1/\sqrt{n}$, where $n$ is the length of the time series.
+On the other hand, it is well known that state-domain asymptotic theory is very different from that of the time domain (see, for instance \cite{Fan03}, Chapter 6).
+In our specific case, uniform asymptotic behavior of our test statistic on $[l,u]$ is arguably more difficult to establish than the corresponding problem in the time domain.
+In the current paper, we establish that, unlike time-domain change point detection problems of \eqref{time-domain} where the long-run variances of the process are of crucial importance in the asymptotics, state-domain change point detection theory of \eqref{new-model} heavily depends on the conditional variances and densities of the process $\{X_i\}$.
+We also provide an estimation procedure using simulated critical values to detect and locate the change points.
+We show that, when the jump sizes have a fixed and positive lower bound, the method will asymptotically detect all the change points with a preassigned probability and an accuracy $c_n$ which is much smaller than $1/\sqrt{n}$, where $n$ is the length of the time series.